sarahbanashek/data-structures-and-algorithms/nonlinear_data_structures/BinarySearchTree/ReadMe.md

 The value of the left child is always less than the parent node, and the value of the right child is always greater than the parent node.

 ## Constructor
-The binary search tree is instantiated with a single argument representing the root of the tree.
+The binary search tree takes a single argument representing the root of the tree.
 ```
 const binarySearchTree = new BinarySearchTree(value);
 ```